allegro/ralph_pricing/doc/costs.rst

 No price
   When base usage price is not entered at all for given time period for generated report.
-  For example: Someone forgot give invoce cost from May
+  For example: Someone forgot give invoce cost from May.

 Incomplete price
   When given price have no dates continuity for given time period for generated report.